Step 1: Apply Online

 Yosemite Faculty Association

-The Student Development and Campus Life Office is located in the East Campus Student Center and the West Campus Mary Stuart Rogers
+The Campus Life and Student Learning Office is located in the East Campus Student Center and the West Campus Mary Stuart Rogers

 Student Learning Center.
 We provide a central meeting location for campus clubs and